batuhan-yaras/Xylophone-flutter/README.md

 # Xylophone App on Flutter

 You can play 7 notes with clicking the different colors as xylophone.
+- This app is not upgraded with clean codes.
+You can check [MyCard App](https://github.com/batuhan-yaras/MyCard) in my repositories for see the example of writing clean codes.

 ### We used;
 - audioplayers library